Podcastindex-org/podcast-namespace/API/Chapters.md

 <small>Version 1.0 by Benjamin Bellamy - 2021.03.11</small>

 <br>
+This version is a first draft.
+It will be updated.
+It may move somewhere else.

 ## Purpose
 The PodcastIndex namespace allows all podcast platforms (hosting, index, players…) to speak the same language and interact together.